BAEcode: A Teaching Guide for GAME ON!

 Teaching Bystander Intervention

-BAEcode is meant to disrupt the familiar “Bro Code” and the idea that we’re only watching out for our own group of people.
-BAEcode envisions a world where we hold each other accountable for kindness, and standing up, and stepping in when we see something wrong.
+BAEcode was created to disrupt the familiar “Bro Code” — the idea that we only look out for our own friends or social group.
+Instead, BAEcode envisions a culture where we all hold each other accountable for kindness, step up when we see harm, and intervene to keep one another safe.

-We launched this campaign during Sexual Assault Awareness Month 2018 as a way to teach and empower teens to practice using bystander intervention tools to prevent sexual harassment and assault in their own peer groups.
+We launched this campaign during Sexual Assault Awareness Month in 2018 to give teens the tools and confidence to practice bystander intervention.
+By teaching and empowering young people to step in, we aim to prevent sexual harassment and assault within their own peer groups — and shift the culture toward care and accountability.

-Watch out for the safety of everyone, not just your friends.
+Watch out for everyone’s safety — not just your close friends.

 GAME ON! is the centerpiece of BAEcode, our bystander intervention campaign.

-The concept was developed by co-founder Ella Fairon, WITH teens FOR teens, to portray everyday situations and give them easy strategies they can use to help them step-in, whether in-person or online.
-The entire production team (writing, producing, directing, casting) was comprised of high school and college students.
+Created with teens, for teens by SafeBAE co-founder Ella Fairon, the short film portrays everyday situations and gives young people simple, practical strategies to step in — whether in-person or online.
+The entire production team — writing, producing, directing, and casting — was made up of high school and college students.

-We know that middle and high schoolers have the power and responsibility to change the conversation, shift culture, and make our communities safer and free from sexual violence.
+We know that middle and high schoolers have the power and responsibility to change the conversation, shift culture, and build communities that are safe and free from sexual violence.

 “The idea is simple: many cases of sexual violence can be prevented or stopped if an alert bystander intervenes in time.” – Ella Fairon | Director